Accessibility

 Our Disability Advisory Committee

-At Disability Sports Australia, people with disability are at the core of our work.
-Our Disability Advisory Committee ensures their lived experience shapes our decisions and direction.
+Our Disability Advisory Committee ensures lived experience informs our decisions, programs and direction.

 Why a Disability Advisory Committee